Code-Institute-Submissions/roy-finch-data-centric-webpage_SepResub/README.md

 I have gone from the original model of the wireframe in some locations.

+I have had a friend test my website with me and with his help I had found out a series of issues with the website.
+I had noticed that the way on which I deal with users doesn't suit the situation I need.
+I need the website to be able to have several users at once and realised that the user could only have one login at once.
+Now I have started to use the Flask-Login module to help with multi-user support.
+I had continued to use the things that I had already in place but then also just worked in the login master and some of the modules to allow for multi-user support.
+Now I have tested this site and found that the website can now support several active users, and still use the files which I have made at the beginning.

 I have set up this GitHub repository online and

 <h2>Bibliography</h2>